-The Mayo Clinic has long been revered as one of the world's leading medical institutions.
-The hospital has been ranked as a "Best Hospital" by US News and World Report for 21 straight years.
-With its affiliates Mayo forms the largest integrated medical center in the world, providing comprehensive diagnosis and treatment in virtually all medical and surgical specialties.
-More than 350,000 patients from all walks of life seek answers at Mayo Clinic each year.
-Mayo leads the industry by delivering patient care with the latest developments in treatment, protocol and technology.
-Technology carries a dual benefit for Mayo since healthcare is improved while costs are reduced through significant productivity gains.
-This philosophy is what led Mayo to adopt RFID.
+The hospital mentioned in this case study has been revered as one of the world's leading medical institutions.
+They have been ranked as a "Best Hospital" by US News and World Report for 21 straight years.
+With its affiliates they form the largest integrated medical center in the world, providing comprehensive diagnosis and treatment in virtually all medical and surgical specialties.
+More than 350,000 patients from all walks of life seek answers from them each year.
+They lead the industry by delivering patient care with the latest developments in treatment, protocol and technology.
+Technology carries a dual benefit for them since healthcare is improved while costs are reduced through significant productivity gains.
+This philosophy is what led this hospital to adopt RFID.